Alberto Sordi: Personal life

-Awards
+Awards and honors

-Sordi won seven David di Donatello, Italy's most prestigious film award, holding the record of David di Donatello as best actor, and four awards for his works from the Italian National Syndicate of Film Journalists.
+In his prolific career, Sordi received dozens of most prestigious and important awards and accolades.
+He won ten David di Donatello, Italy's most prestigious film award, holding the record of David di Donatello as best actor, and four awards for his works from the Italian National Syndicate of Film Journalists.
+At the 22nd Berlin International Film Festival, he won the Silver Bear for Best Actor award for Detenuto in attesa di giudizio.
+At the 13th Moscow International Film Festival he won a Special Prize for I Know That You Know That I Know.
 He also received a Golden Lion for lifetime achievement at the Venice Film Festival in 1995, and The Golden Globe Award for his performance as an Italian labourer stranded in Sweden in To Bed or Not to Bed.
 In 2000, the City of Rome made him honorary mayor for a day to celebrate his eightieth birthday.

-At the 22nd Berlin International Film Festival, he won the Silver Bear for Best Actor award for Detenuto in attesa di giudizio.
-At the 13th Moscow International Film Festival he won a Special Prize for I Know That You Know That I Know.

-Sordi received honorary citizenship from Kansas City, Missouri for his references to the city in the 1954 film, Un americano a Roma.